 The Harbor Cruise - Perfect for Visitors

 While the Harbor Cruise is a good overview, other cruises delve into specific parts of Seattle.
-These include cruises through the Ballard Locks, Lake Union, and Lake Washington, and offer a lot of appeal to both locals and visitors.
-Lake Union allows cruisers a quintessentially Seattle experience as you’ll see houseboats, Gas Works Park, and seaplanes landing and taking off from the lake.
-Lake Union is right at the heart of Seattle and serves as a recreational hub for all things water.
-Likewise, Lake Washington showcases another side of Seattle with Bill Gates’s home along its shores and the Bellevue skyline on view.
+The Lake Washington cruise is one such cruise, and this one offers a lot of appeal to both locals and visitors.
+Lake Washington showcases another side of Seattle that isn't easy to see if you don't have a boat, including Bill Gates’s home along its shores and the Bellevue skyline on view.

 Going Through the Ballard Locks